-- Wear full eye protection and protective clothing. - Where electrolyte contacts the skin, wash it off immediately with water. - Where electrolyte contacts the eyes, flush thoroughly and immediately with water and seek medical attention. - Wash down spilled electrolyte with an aid neutralizing agent.
-A common practice is to use a solution of 1 pound (500 grams) bicarbonate of soda to 1 gallon (4 liters) of water.
+- Wear full eye protection and protective clothing. - Where electrolyte contacts the skin, wash it off immediately with water. - · Where electrolyte contacts the eyes, flush thoroughly and immediately with water and seek medical attention. - Wash down spilled electrolyte with an aid neutralizing agent.
+A common practice is to use a solution of 500 grams (1 pound) bicarbonate of soda to 4 liters (1 gallon) of water.
 The bicarbonate of soda solution is to be added until the evidence of reaction (foaming) has ceased.
 The resulting liquid is to be flushed with water and the area dried.